static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

           university: Italian Institute for International Political Studies (ISPI)
           year: 2019 (Feb and June)
       topic: ISIS and the other forms of Terrorism
+    - lectures:
+        - course: Anthropology of communication
+          title: IS communication strategy
+          university: Polytechnic University of Milan
+          year: '2017'
+      topic: Anthropology of communication
 ---